 On THE SIMPSONS we have one more type of music – the Broadway-style musical production number.
 In the strictest sense, this is source music, but it certainly qualifies as score as the lyrics of the song help move the story forward and bring a definite emotion to the scene.
 I’ll discuss the whole song process in a future post.

 I take extensive notes during the session, writing down as much detail as possible.
 I used to write the notes long-hand, but have been using a laptop computer for the job since about 2004.
-The spotting session is recorded with a hand-held audio recorder.
-It used to be on micro cassettes until about 8 years ago when we switched to a digital recorder.
+The spotting session is recorded with a recording app on my phone.
+It used to be on micro cassettes until about 15 years ago when we switched to a digital recorder.
 Now I can have a copy of the recording as well to make sure I didn’t miss anything during the session.
-The digital file can be easily archived and searched for any historical reference.
+The digital file can be easily archived, shared, and searched for any historical reference.